darkshram/aldos-anaconda/README.md

 make
 make install

-Thintg to be done:
+Things to be done:

 - Currently works only with NetworkManager < 1.1.
 Needs to be ported to NetworkManager >= 1.4.
+NetworkManager 1.8 packages are available in ALDOS-plus repository.
 - Needs to be ported to pygobject and GTK+ 3.

 Any help is welcome.